senthil-veerabahu/fn-composer/README.md

 ```

 Below snippet is an async example.
 The async function should return BoxFuture and the error type should be FnError.
-Currently only two argument async functions are supported.

 ```rust
 #[composeable()]